MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-defender.md

 > [!NOTE]
 > This policy is only enforced in Windows 10 for desktop.

 Selects the time of day that the Windows Defender quick scan should run.
-The Windows Defender quick scan runs daily, if a time is specified.
+The Windows Defender quick scan runs daily if a time is specified.